 But What About The Ratios?

-Of course – the ratios!
-Let’s toggle them and see what happens:
+Let’s toggle the ratios and see what happens:

 I’m not going to say you need to strike a balance between consumption and production, either.
 That would leave you neutral.
 Most people fall in this realm, where their lifestyle extends to meet their resources.
 Whether you earn $20,000, or $40,000, or $80,000, your level of consumerism tends to rise too, until you’re in a net-neutral position overall.
 The good thing to say here is you’re producing and adding value to the world.
 The presence of any downside depends on your job: hate it, and you’re merely forcing yourself to chase the carrot to keep up with your lifestyle.
 Love it, and you’re in a reasonably happy place.